UstymUkhman/Dynamic.css/README.md

 $ sudo npm install grunt-contrib-grunt-contrib-uglify --save-dev
 # Actualy, grunt doesn't minify well CSS files, so you can omit this one,
-# but in that case you'll have to minify the builded file manualy.
+# but in that case you'll have to minify builded file manualy.
 `````

 Once you've configured `Gruntfile.js`, as described [here](http://gruntjs.com/getting-started#the-gruntfile), go back to your terminal and run `grunt` in the project's folder to compile your custom builds.<br>